The Dark Side of Gravity: The DG Fundamental Equations in Vacuum

 \section{The DG Fundamental Equations in Vacuum}

 In this section we start from the rewritten propertime

-so that our previous section conditions: B=-1/A and B=-A translate into B=1/A, B=A. We can perform the computation in the more convenient and usual polar coordinates, since with the isotropic form the A and B entering in the field elements are the same in cartesian and polar ones.
-But we remind the reader that only B and A get reversed when passing from $g_{\mu \nu }$ to $\tilde {g}_{\mu \nu }$ of course.
-Moreover, this convenient polar coordinate system may be defined with respect to an arbitrary origin since our field does not necessarily privilege a particular center of isotropy.
+so that our previous section conditions: B=-1/A and B=-A translate into B=1/A, B=A. We can perform the computation in the more convenient and usual spherical polar coordinates.
+We find for the Ricci tensor elements: